 Each program is evidence-based or evidence informed and targets specific criminogenic domains.
 Cognitive programs focus on psychological skills development that provides offenders with the tools for changing negative behaviors through restructuring thought processes.
 High-risk clients generally lack the cognitive-behavioral and social skills necessary to succeed as productive members of society.
 In order to reduce recidivism, periods of incarceration need to be augmented with programming designed to address these deficits.

-- Pathfinders.
-Pathfinders is a 195-hour program designed to assist individuals in examining their thought processes and to help them discover how errors in their thinking may lead them to act in an asocial, antisocial, or criminal manner.
+- Journey to Change.
+Journey to Change is a 195-hour program designed to assist individuals in examining their thought processes and to help them discover how errors in their thinking may lead them to act in an asocial, antisocial, or criminal manner.
 Programming is governed by a simple straightforward principle – thinking (internal behavior) controls actions (external behavior).
-The Pathfinders program uses a combination of approaches to increase awareness of self and others.
+The Journey to Change program uses a combination of approaches to increase awareness of self and others.
 The philosophy of the program endorses that each person has the power and responsibility for changing his or her own problem behavior.
-See this document for detailed information about the content and skills of the Pathfinders program.

 - Parenting Inside Out.Parenting Inside Out (PIO) is an evidence-based, cognitive-behavioral parent management skills program created for incarcerated parents through a six-year collaboration of scientists, policy makers, practitioners, and instructional designers.
 Both the information in the program and the way that information is presented were informed by knowledge derived from research and practice.